 New opportunities may emerge that could shift the focus of your original plan or add new elements to it, as in the following three examples.
 When AmeriCorps identified after-school programs as a priority area for service, Boston MOST applied for funds to hire AmeriCorps volunteers to work both in Boston programs and with the lead agency, PUCC, to create programming materials.
 When the state of Washington issued a request for proposals (RFP) for child care services, Seattle MOST applied and received funds to export the concept of MOST to other areas of the state.
-When the American Business Collaborative was interested in providing training to after-school care providers in the Chicago suburbs, Chicago MOST exported some of its best training ideas and went on the road.
-It is important to remain open to new partnerships and connections that can expand capacity.
+When the American Business Collaborative was interested in providing training to after-school care providers in the Chicago suburbs, Chicago MOST

-- Take advantage of unexpected opportunities.
+- → Take advantage of unexpected opportunities.
 New partnerships, funding sources, and media exposure are some examples of ways in which "opportunity knocks."
 Much can be gained from being open to the unexpected and by partnering with organizations in new and creative ways. - Examine how existing financial commitments from the state and city contribute to achieving program goals.
-Identify gaps and overlaps and areas of need for new funding. - ✤ Establish short-term goals to meet immediate needs and others to achieve long-term change.
+Identify gaps and overlaps and areas of need for new funding. - ❖ Establish short-term goals to meet immediate needs and others to achieve long-term change.

-• Set the agenda
+- Set the agenda

-- Plan for sustainability from the beginning: look for partnerships and funding
+- Plan for sustainability

+from the beginning: look for

+partnerships and funding

-- Be visible
+- · Be visible

 - Sustain the changes

 In response to a parent survey that revealed that affordable after-school programming was a primary concern of parents and beyond the reach of many, Boston MOST established its first major grants initiative in 1992: the Affordability Grants Program.
 Affordability Grants make it possible for children from low- and moderate-income families who otherwise would not be able to afford quality school-age child care to participate in before- and after-school programs.
-These three-year grants are awarded to out-ofschool time programs in Boston to support existing and new affordable slots.
+These three-year grants are awarded to out-of-school time programs in Boston to support existing and new affordable slots.

-Seattle MOST gave the responsibility of prioritizing out-ofschool time needs to the community.
+Seattle MOST gave the responsibility of prioritizing out-of-school time needs to the community.
 Forty grassroots organizations were chosen to process data from the needs assessment and then generate a ballot questionnaire.
 Through massive marketing and outreach, Seattle MOST engaged the local population to vote on and prioritize their needs, ensuring that consensus came from the community.
 Results of voting helped Seattle MOST to prioritize steps for its action plan in carrying out its agenda for the community.
 To guide implementation of the agenda, a community oversight group comprising 35 representatives from care providers, schools, businesses, and law enforcement was created.